Who Am I

 THE USUAL BIT

 Randi Ragan is a holistic wellbeing expert and speaker, mindfulness teacher, ceremonial guide, and green living entrepreneur.
-Her new book is "A Year Of Living Mindfully: Seasonal Practices to Nourish Body, Mind and Spirit".
-It makes use of her experiences running GreenBliss EcoSpa, the award-winning mobile spa and wellness service which celebrates its tenth year in business in 2016.
+Her new book is "A Year Of Living Mindfully: Seasonal Practices to Nourish Body, Mind, and Spirit".
+It makes use of her experiences running GreenBliss EcoSpa, the award-winning mobile spa and wellness service she founded in 2006.
 A former yoga and meditation teacher, Randi has, for the past twenty years, led spiritual retreats, created experiences for healing and wellbeing, and guided groups and individuals with rituals and ceremonies to mark life’s milestones.

 Randi and her work have been profiled in Martha Stewart’s Whole Living, Organic Spa Magazine, Vegetarian Times, Massage Therapy Magazine, LA Yoga Journal, and on NBC-TV’s “Your LA”, and CBS/LA Noon News, amongst others.
 She is a seasonal contributing writer to NaturallySavvy.com and her writing has also appeared in MindBodyGreen.com, SpiritualityAndHealth.com, and YogaDigest.com.
 She was inaugural Editor/Health and Wellness for CocoEco Magazine and Contributing Columnist for Natural Child World Magazine.
 She has been writing her blog “The Mindful Living Almanac”, since 2008.